steinann/RoAvatar/README.md

 ## Using the Extension

 The extension is currently under development and is not available in any extension stores.
-You will have to build it yourself OR get it from [releases](https://github.com/Mzigi/RoAvatar/releases).
+You will have to build the newest version yourself OR get the latest stable version from [releases](https://github.com/Mzigi/RoAvatar/releases).

 Instructions on building:
 - Install npm [(guide)](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)